One of the first scales you encounter when learning how to play guitar is the major scale.

 Work these shapes in 12 keys and solo over jam tracks using these shapes as the basis for your phrases.

-This ensures that you work major scales from a technical and improvisational standpoint.
+This allows you to work major scales from both a technical and improvisational standpoint.

 You can also learn major scales with your middle finger on the first note.